Who Is Merci Best?

 Postdoctoral Fellow, The University of Michigan

-After earning my Bachelor of Science in Neuroscience from the College of William & Mary and my Doctorate of Philosophy in Pharmacology from the University of Michigan, I started my postdoctoral fellowship at the University of Michigan on June 1, 2023.
+After earning my Bachelor of Science in Neuroscience from the College of William & Mary and my Doctorate of Philosophy in Pharmacology from the University of Virginia, I started my postdoctoral fellowship at the University of Michigan on June 1, 2023.

 Founder of STEAMKITX, STEM & Arts Kits